Introduction: What Is IELTS and Why Does It Matter for Your Future?

 For University Admissions:

-- Undergraduate: Typically 6.0-6.5 overall, minimum 5.5-6.0 in each skill
+- Undergraduate: Typically 6.0-6.5 overall, minimum 5.5-6.0 per skill

 - Postgraduate (Master’s): Usually 6.5-7.0 overall, minimum 6.0-6.5 per skill